 But with traditional banks and commercial lenders all but closed to business where do you turn to credit in the current environment?

 Business owners are beyond frustrated with the roll out of the $250k government backed unsecured loans and the way the banks are facilitating the product.
-Second tier and unsecured lenders are now gaining access to the product and engaging with brokers on how they’re rolling out the product.
-Even though we’re one of the few brokers involved in trial rollouts the approval criteria is such that we encourage a discussion first, and not to pin your hopes on the government backed loan.
+Second tier and unsecured lenders are now gaining access to the product and engaging with experts on how they’re rolling out the product.
+Even though we’re one of the few experts involved in trial rollouts the approval criteria is such that we encourage a discussion first, and not to pin your hopes on the government backed loan.

 Trade and debtor finance lines of credit could be valid support tools that assist business owners.